subfuzion/appmesh-blog/colorapp/fargate/README.md

 ## Overview

-I gave a walkthrough in my [previous article] on how to deploy a simple microservice application (called the Color App) to ECS and configure [AWS App Mesh] to provide traffic control and observability for it.
-In this article, we are going to start to explore what it means when we say that App Mesh is a service mesh that lets you control and monitor services spanning different AWS compute environments.
+I gave a walkthrough in my [previous article] on how to deploy a simple microservice application to ECS and configure [AWS App Mesh] to provide traffic control and observability for it.
+In this article, we are going to start to explore what it means when we say that App Mesh is a service mesh that lets you control and monitor services spanning multiple AWS compute environments.
 We'll start with using Fargate as an ECS launch type to deploy a specific version of our `colorteller` service before we move on and explore distributing traffic across other environments, such as EC2 and EKS.

 This is intentionally meant to be a simple example for clarity, but in the real world there are many use cases where creating a service mesh that can bridge different compute environments becomes very useful.
-This contrived example demonstrates a scenario in which you already have a containerized application running on ECS, but want to shift your workloads to use [Fargate] so that you don't have to manage infrastructure directly.
-Fargate helps you run containerized tasks using the same ECS primitives as the rest of your application without the need to directly configure EC2 instances.
+Fargate is a compute service for AWS that helps you run containerized tasks using the primitives (tasks and services) of an ECS application without the need to directly configure and manage EC2 instances.
+Our contrived example in this article demonstrates a scenario in which you already have a containerized application running on ECS, but want to shift your workloads to use [Fargate] so that you can evolve your application without the need to manage compute infrastructure directly.

 Our strategy will be to deploy a new version of our `colorteller` service with Fargate and begin shifting traffic to it.
-If all goes well, then we will shift 100% of our traffic to the new version.
+If all goes well, then we will continue to shift more traffic to the new version until it is serving 100% of all requests.
 For this demo, we'll use "blue" to represent the original version and "green" to represent the new version.

 As a refresher, this is what the programming model for the Color App looks like:

 ![](appmesh-fargate-colorapp-demo-1.png)
 <p align="center"><b><i>Figure 1.</i></b> Programmer perspective of the Color App.</p>

 In terms of App Mesh configuration, we will want to begin shifting traffic over from version 1 (represented by `colorteller-blue` in the following diagram) over to version 2 (represented by `colorteller-green`).
-Remember, in App Mesh, every version of a service is backed by actual running code somewhere (in this case ECS/Fargate tasks), so each service will have it's own *virtual node* represenation in the mesh:
+Remember, in App Mesh, every version of a service is ultimately backed by actual running code somewhere (in this case ECS/Fargate tasks), so each service will have it's own *virtual node* representation in the mesh that provides this conduit.

 ![](appmesh-fargate-colorapp-demo-2.png)
 <p align="center"><b><i>Figure 2.</i></b> App Mesh configuration of the Color App.</p>